Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 At Harris Public Policy, we recognize the significant investment you will be making in your degree.
 We are committed to helping you identify financial resources to assist with managing the cost.
 More than 50 percent of all master's degree students receive one of the many scholarships and fellowships that are available to Harris students on a merit basis.
 All students are considered for these awards upon application and are notified of any awards at the time of acceptance.

 Funding is also available for summer internships and fellowships, which are a valuable part of the Harris experience.

 Federal assistance is available to US students and permanent residents through loans (including Alternative or Private loans) and work-study.
-Alternative (Private) Loans are also available for domestic and international students from most countries.
+Alternative (Private) Loans are available for both domestic and international students from most countries.

 In addition to the Federal Work-Study Program, the Harris Office of Career Services maintains postings for on- and off-campus employment, as does the University's Office of Career Advancement.
 International students are eligible for many of these positions.
 The University of Chicago undergraduate College often has a need for experienced tutors in such areas as mathematics, economics, chemistry, and other courses.
 These are salaried positions and carry no tuition remission.
 In addition, College Housing has positions for resident heads in the undergraduate residence halls available each year.
 These positions offer room and board.